Paintings are taking over the basement!

 I vividly remember taking the photo for this one.
 We were on our way down Freda Mountain and this lake, which was heart-shaped, was situated on the last shoulder before we dropped steeply to the car.

-This one is my current favourite.
-I have no idea how I managed to paint the land behind the island.
+I have no idea how I managed to paint the land behind the island, which gives an indication of the logging activity in the area.
 Anyway, it was completed during a weekend course, where the guest artist was Drew Burnham.
 I had surrounded myself with artists and was definitely the newby.
 This is Laura Cove in the Broughton Archipelago.

 I had fun at a day’s workshop where the guest artist, Alfred Muma, brought still life to class and suggested we paint it.
 I learned about creating small sketches first to determine the composition, then decided not to use a paintbrush throughout the entire experience.
 I used palette knives and enjoyed every minute of it.